 As at October 1, 2010, under IFRS and compared to GAAP, the fair value of land increased by \$3,761 and building and building improvements by \$261.
 An impairment adjustment was recognized for production, office and related equipment of \$111 and patents and technology of \$378.
-(See note 3(c)).

-Notes to the Condensed Interim Consolidated Financial Statements (Expressed in Thousands of U.S. dollars)

-Quarters ended December 31, 2011 and 2010
+Notes to the Condensed Interim Consolidated Financial Statements (Expressed in Thousands of U.S. dollars) Quarters ended March 31, 2012 and 2011 (Unaudited)

-(Unaudited)